'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 What's behind the farmworker shortage?

-For one, a stronger U.S. economy that's driving many seasonal workers into better-paying, year-round work, like construction.
+For one, a stronger U.S. economy is driving many seasonal workers into better-paying, year-round work, like construction.

 "There's a huge need in the trades," Reamer says, "especially when we have natural disasters like we've seen these last few years with the hurricanes and everything.
 And we've actually lost workers who said, 'Hey, I got a job.
 I'm gonna go work for this construction company in Florida.'
 And they would leave."

-Another factor: The children of migrants are upwardly mobile, and are leaving the fields behind.
+Another factor: The children of migrants are upwardly mobile and are leaving the fields behind.
 Many are going to college and finding better work opportunities in professions outside agriculture.

-Add to that: Trump's crackdown on immigration, which many growers complain is crimping their labor supply.
+Add to that Trump's crackdown on immigration, which many growers complain is crimping their labor supply.
 "As we all know, there's a pretty good number of workers in this country illegally," Dean Johnson says.
 "They're scared.
 Those people don't want to travel anymore.
 They're in Florida and Texas.
 They won't come up from Mexico."

 "There wouldn't be food"